b33pbop/tp/docs/DeveloperGuide.md

        ```
        find James Jake
        ```
        **Expected:** Only contacts with names containing “James” or “Jake” are listed.
+Status message confirms success.

 2. **Viewing a contact by phone**
     1. Prerequisites: Contact with the phone number exists.